UNDERSTANDING CLIMATE VARIABILITY

-As the penetration of renewable energy increases across the National Electricity Market, weather and climate related sensitivities will have a larger impact on electricity market dynamics, such renewable energy supply and residual demand, causing large fluctuations in regional electricity prices.
+As the penetration of renewable energy increases across the National Electricity Market, seasonal and long-term climate variability will continue to have a larger impact on electricity market dynamics, such renewable energy supply and residual demand, causing large fluctuations in regional electricity prices.

 Seasonal and long-term climate forecasts